Bundesliga: Klinsmann's Hertha revolution continues with January transfer window | DW | 31.12.2019

 Covic was unable to meet those and the call went out to former Germany and USA national team coach Klinsmann, who had recently joined the supervisory board at the behest of Windhorst.

 Klinsmann has enjoyed a decent start to his reign, picking up eight points from five tricky matches but the World Cup winner is in the market for new blood.
-"We hope that no matter what we do, we will do something that makes the squad stronger, he said ahead of the club's departure to Florida for a winter (mid-season??) training camp.
+"We hope that no matter what we do, we will do something that makes the squad stronger," he said ahead of the club's departure to Florida for a mid-season training camp.

 While the former Bayern Munich man remained tight-lipped about the mooted arrivals of Arsenal's Granit Xhaka, Paris Saint-Germain's Julian Draxler and Borussia Dortmund's Mario Götze, it's clear his ambitions for the club are high.